alukosdev/ccsp/reference/glossary.md

 ==- Sandboxing
 - Testing untested or untrusted code
-- To better understand if an application is working the way it was intended to work ==- Scoping
+- To better understand if an application is working the way it was intended to work ==- Scalability
+New computing resources can be assigned and allocated without any significant additional capital investment on the part of the cloud provider, and at an incremental cost to the cloud customer.
+==- Scoping
 Scoping is the process that refers to including only departments or business units impacted by any (cloud) engagement.
 ==- Separation of Duties